sdiehl/wiwinwlh/tutorial.md

 The first type signature in the Monad class definition is for ``return``.
 Any preconceptions one might have for the word "return" should be discarded:
-It has an entirely different meaning in the context of Haskell.
-The ``return`` function acts very differently than in languages like C, Python, or Java.
-Instead of being the final arbiter of what value a function produces, ``return`` in Haskell injects a value of type ``a`` into a monadic context (e.g., Maybe, Either, etc.).
+It has an entirely different meaning in the context of Haskell and acts very differently than in languages like C, Python, or Java.
+Instead of being the final arbiter of what value a function produces, ``return`` in Haskell injects a value of type ``a`` into a monadic context (e.g., Maybe, Either, etc.), which is denoted as ``m a``.

 The other function essential to implementing a Monad instance is ``(>>=)``.
 This infix takes two arguments.
 On its left side is a value with type ``m a``,